brickers/galleroid/README.md

   * Create a div element with the id 'galleroid' at the place in your HTML file where you'd like galleroid to appear
   * Include jQuery 3.2.1 or greater, galleroid-navigation.js and galleroid.css in that HTML file

 Galleroid uses a method to inject itself into the page that works only when that page is hosted on a server - for security reasons it does not work for local files.
-Therefore you may need to run a simple local test server (e.g. Python's SimpleHTTPServer) to see results before deploying
+Therefore you may need to run a simple local test server (e.g. Python's SimpleHTTPServer) to see results before deploying.

-You can see Galleroid in action [here](http://www.galleroid.feargusbrickley.com)